kelveden/streamfire/README.md

  * `F2`: List users currently in room
  * `F3`: Open room in default browser
  * `F4`: Re-show alerts from today
- * `F5`: Reload messages from today - useful if lot's of interaction between you and other users has created a bit of a mess on-screen as messages criss-cross stdin and stdout.
+ * `F5`: Reload messages from today - useful if lots of interaction between you and other users has created a bit of a mess on-screen as messages criss-cross stdin and stdout.

 Contributing
 ------------